Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Discussion

 In the mass--radius plane (Figure~\ref{fig:mr}), the three Saturn-mass planets occupy an intermediate region between Neptune-mass planets and the bulk of hot Jupiters orbiting FGK stars.
 For reference, we define the GEMS sample as confirmed transiting giant planets orbiting low-mass stars selected using the criteria $M_\star \leq 0.7M_\odot$, $T_{\rm eff} \leq 4000$K, orbital period $P \leq 10$days, and planetary radii $R_p \geq 8R_\oplus$, based on parameters compiled from the NASA Exoplanet Archive \citep{nea2025}.
 This region remains sparsely sampled for low-mass (late-K to mid-M dwarf) hosts, particularly at short orbital periods ($P < 5$~days) \citep{gan2023, bryant2023, glusman2025}.
 Their presence reinforces the emerging picture from the GEMS survey that warm, Saturn-density planets may represent a common outcome of giant planet formation around early-M dwarfs, while TOI-7394B\,b further demonstrates that substantially more massive gas giants can also form in this environment, albeit less frequently \citep{bryant2024, hotnisky2025}.

-Despite their broadly similar sizes, the Saturn-mass planets exhibit a range of bulk densities.
-TOI-7265B\,b has a higher density, consistent with a greater degree of heavy-element enrichment, whereas TOI-7189\,b and TOI-7393\,b have lower densities indicative of more extended H/He-dominated envelopes, as expected from standard giant-planet interior models \citep{thorngren2016}.
+Despite their broadly similar sizes, the four planets exhibit a range of bulk densities.
+Among the three Saturn-mass planets, TOI-7265B\,b has a higher density, consistent with a greater degree of heavy-element enrichment, whereas TOI-7189\,b and TOI-7393\,b have lower densities indicative of more extended H/He-dominated envelopes, as expected from standard giant-planet interior models \citep{thorngren2016}.
+TOI-7394B\,b, while substantially more massive, exhibits the highest bulk density in the sample, consistent with the broader trend that more massive giant planets often contain larger total heavy-element masses and experience stronger interior compression at comparable radii \citep{miller2011, thorngren2016}.

 At fixed radius, variations in bulk density primarily reflect differences in the total heavy-element content and envelope mass fraction, although the internal distribution and phase of these materials remain unconstrained \citep{fortney2007, thorngren2016}.
 The observed diversity among these systems therefore highlights the range of compositions accessible to giant planets forming around low-mass stars and underscores the importance of population-level studies for constraining their formation pathways.